kubernetes/enhancements/keps/sig-node/4540-strict-cpu-reservation/README.md

 ###### What are the reasonable SLOs (Service Level Objectives) for the enhancement?

-This feature to protect infrastructure services, when they are restricted to run on limited number of CPU cores, from bursty workloads.
+This feature to protect infrastructure services, running on the reserved CPU cores, from bursty workloads.

 ###### What are the SLIs (Service Level Indicators) an operator can use to determine the health of the service?

-Run `top -H` to observe reservedSystemCPUs are used by system daemons and interrupt processing only.
+Run `top -H` to observe `reservedSystemCPUs` are not used by workloads.

 ###### Are there any missing metrics that would be useful to have to improve observability of this feature?